 2. In what is taught and how the core values of Worship Center are implemented

 Students need to learn sturdy foundational principles.
 In math, you start with number recognition, then counting, and before you know it, long division and Calculus.
-How the Gospel is taught, including spiritual truths and the principles of tithing, serving, missions, worship, small groups, need to correlate as one year builds on the next.
+How the Gospel is taught, including spiritual truths and the principles of tithing, serving, global and local outreach, worship, small groups, need to correlate as one year builds on the next.

 3. About having intergenerational gatherings